 Next to Nothing Stories edition by Keith Banner Literature Fiction eBooks

 In NEXT TO NOTHING, his second short story collection, Keith Banner presents a series of heart-wrenching, yet at times almost slapstick, tales of the barely working class in depressed Midwestern suburbs.
 His conversational style features shorthand descriptive techniques including pop culture references and incongruous combinations of smells to evoke an entire milieu: “ancient mop water and total exhaustion, burnt meat and old walls” … “puke and dropped booze and cigarette smoke” … “mildew and mouse-s***.”
 Without undue attention to past events, these traits tell us more than full pages of physical description.
-The style is perfectly suited to the people who inhabit this fictional world.
+The style is perfectly suited to the people who inhabit this fictional world.“Quirky” barely scratches the surface.

 It comes as no surprise that Banner’s new book is graced with an epigraph from Flannery O'Connor.
 After all, his stunning first novel, THE LIFE I LEAD, was widely compared to O’Connor’s work.
 But when I read the quotation he chose for the opening of NEXT TO NOTHING, I had to ponder: “It is when the freak can be sensed as a figure for our essential displacement that he attains some depth in literature.”